Crumb Top Baking

 Pecan chocolate chip skillet cookie with melting ice cream on top, three spoons inserted into it and chocolate chips off to the side.

-Overhead view of chocolate chip skillet cookie on a white surface.
+Overhead of chocolate chip pecan skillet cookie in a black cast iron skillet.

 Pecan Chocolate Chip Skillet Cookie (Grain-Free, Dairy-Free)